ReachableCEO/StartupStarterPackage/src/ProductPlan/User-Needs.md

 agree to it.
 The text below gives three alternative examples, select one, or write your own._

-::We were given an [initial project description](LINK) that is agreed to by all stakeholders.
+::We were given an [initial project description](./LINK.md) that is agreed to by all stakeholders.

-::After several interviews and brainstorming sessions, we have [revised project description](LINK) that has been agreed to by all stakeholders.
+::After several interviews and brainstorming sessions, we have [revised project description](./LINK.md) that has been agreed to by all stakeholders.

-::There are still a few different (but overlapping) visions of what this project needs to achieve.
+::There are still a few different (./but overlapping.md) visions of what this project needs to achieve.
 When a single joint vision is agreed to, it will be hyper-linked from here.